The Streamr Data Fund

 Quick Response grants offer up to $5000 USD and they are available for building integrations, demo apps, adding quality free data sources to the marketplace, research, community initiatives and other smaller projects.

 Project grants offer up to $50,000 USD, and are available to fund Data Union applications, data tools and other large scale projects.

 Total funds granted

 To apply, send us your submission via the form below.
 We will get in touch and discuss your proposal with you.
 If you are applying for a Project grant, a team member will be able to offer help and advice on your proposal before the final funding decision.

-You're also welcome to drop into our Telegram channel to ask any questions not covered by the FAQ on this page.
+You're also welcome to drop into our Discord to ask any questions not covered by the FAQ on this page.